DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros

+*pClass*<br/>
-[in] [out] *pClass* Especifica as informações de classe de tempo de execução para a janela com minimoldura.
+[no, out] Especifica as informações de classe de tempo de execução para a janela com minimoldura.

 ### <a name="remarks"></a>Comentários